Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Results and discussion of individual objects

 \subsection{MSH\,15-5{\it 6}}

-The radio-bright supernova remnant MSH\,15-5{\it 6} is well detected in the first five \planck\ frequencies, 30--143\,GHz.
-The supernova remnant is a `composite,' with a steep-spectrum shell and a brighter, flat-spectrum plerionic core.
+The radio-bright SNR MSH\,15-5{\it 6} is well detected in the first five \planck\ frequencies, 30--143\,GHz.
+The SNR is a `composite,' with a steep-spectrum shell and a brighter, flat-spectrum plerionic core.
 The \planck\ flux densities do not follow a single power law matching the published radio flux densities.
 Just connecting the 1\,GHz radio flux densities to the \planck\ flux densities, the spectral index is in the range 0.3--0.5.
 The \planck\ flux densities themselves follow a steeper power law than can match the radio flux densities, and suggest a break in the spectral index.
 Figure~\ref{msh1556sed} shows a broken-power-law fit, where the spectral index steepens from 0.31 to 0.9 at 30\,GHz.
-Low-frequency radio observations show that the plerionic core of the supernova remnant has a flatter spectral index than the shell, while higher-frequency flux densities of the core alone from 4.8 to 8.6\,GHz have a spectral index of 0.85 \citep{dickel00}, similar to the \planck\ spectral index.
-While the shell emission must contribute some to the \planck\ flux densities, the plerion must be the stronger contribution to the summed flux density unless the power law index of the plerion steepens even more than seen at the highest radio frequencies with resolved images.
-We conclude the \planck\ flux densities are primarily detecting the synchrotron emission from the plerion.
-The spectral energy distribution is therefore similar to the Crab and 3C\,58, which are driven by pulsar wind nebulae (despite the lack of a pulsar detected in MSH\,15-5{\it 6} to date).
+Low-frequency radio observations show that the plerionic core of the SNR has a flatter spectral index than the shell, while higher-frequency flux densities of the core alone from 4.8 to 8.6\,GHz have a spectral index of 0.85 \citep{dickel00}. {\bfc The relatively flat spectral index at radio frequencies and up to about 30 GHz may indicate injection of fresh electrons, as in the Crab and 3C\,58, which are driven by pulsar wind nebulae.
+However, there has been, to date, no pulsar detected in MSH\,15-5{\it 6}, and the spectral index is not as flat as in the known, young pulsar wind nebulae.
+The apparent break in spectral index to a stepper slope above 30 GHz suggests possible energy loss of the highest-energy particles.}